Inspector Paul Rinkoff Unit Commander

 Asset Forfeiture Section

 This section assists members and coordinates asset forfeiture investigations, offence-related property investigations, and money laundering investigations.

 The Asset Forfeiture Section co-ordinates and provide expertise in cases involving the seizure and/or restraint of real estate, cash, bank accounts, vehicles, and assets obtained through criminal enterprise.

-- Establish and maintain partnerships with other law enforcement and government agencies, financial institutions and other specialized resource areas that may assist with proceeds of crime and money laundering investigations
+The Section has partnerships with law enforcement agencies, government agencies, financial institutions and other specialized resource areas that may assist with asset forfeiture, proceeds of crime and money laundering investigations.

 Asset Forfeiture provide support in the following areas: